timmyRS/Compare/README.md

 ### Introduction

+#### Definitions

+- A **Branch** is a collection of Solutions which have a shared goal, e.g. Communication.
+- A **Solution** is anything which achieves the goal of the Branch.
+- **Compare Point**s are different per branch and defined in the compare_points.json of the Branch folder.
+Some Compare Points don't apply to all Solutions in a Branch, so not all Compare Points are defined for all Solutions.
+For example: A messenger like WhatsApp might not need Hotkeys, whilst other Solutions in the Communication Branch need them.

 #### `support`

 Most Compare Points are *supportable* (e.g. they have the `support` value).
 The `support` value can be `-1`, `0` and `1`, meaning "no support", "partial support" and "full support", respectively.

-It is highly recommended you always have the [compare_points.json](https://github.com/timmyrs/Compare/blob/master/Communication/compare_points.json) open, as it contans the `desc` values, which have "should"-statements in them.
+It is highly recommended you always have the compare_points.json of your branch open, as it contans the `desc` values, which have "should"-statements in them.

 - If the statement does not apply, the `support` value should be `-1`.
 - If the statement partially applies, the `support` value should be  `0`.